azissofyanp/ZxPagination/README.md

 ## Options

-- `axiosConfig`: Axios configuration object for making AJAX requests to fetch data.
+- `axiosConfig`: Axios configuration object for making requests to fetch data.
 - `contentDiv`: ID of the container element where the data will be displayed.
 - `paginationDiv`: ID of the container element where the pagination buttons will be displayed.
 - `loadingHtml`: HTML content to display a loading message while fetching data.